anatolian/photogrammetry-object-scannner/README.md

 ### Client-Side
 * allow user to input size of the sherd, and send this information to the server along with the directory
 * more thorough validation of inputs
-* save most recent inputs from edittexts/etc, and prepopulate these fields with these values upon opening app, so that user does not have to re-enter information that will not change often
 * estimated progress bar for current scan?

 ### Server-Side